AlkindiX/packager/README.md

-# packager
+# Packager
-packaging programs, binaries and other files into zip file format called release.zip automatically
+Packaging programs, binaries and other files into zip file format called release.zip automatically.
+It is useful for dynamic zipping (Automatic zipping).
+This program help developers to develop their programs and application and zip them automatically.
+Moreover, it is help full for daily build.

+This program uses zip file compress system, because it is available in many platforms, for example Ubuntu, Windows.

 ## Download Packager

-* You can download latest stable release of packager in [https://github.com/AlkindiX/packager/releases/latest](https://github.com/AlkindiX/packager/releases/latest)
+* You can download latest stable release of packager from [https://github.com/AlkindiX/packager/releases/latest](https://github.com/AlkindiX/packager/releases/latest)

 * Or you can download other releases or prerelease version in [https://github.com/AlkindiX/packager/releases](https://github.com/AlkindiX/packager/releases/latest)